-- In the event of the involuntary termination from his position as CEO for any reason not involving good cause, conditioned upon his execution of a waiver and release of claim within 60 days of his termination or such earlier date as may be specified in the release, the Company will continue to pay his base salary for twelve (12) months following such termination.
-If Intevac had terminated Mr. Fairbairn's employment without cause on December 31, 2009, the last business day of our fiscal 2009, Mr. Fairbairn would have received his base salary of \$468,021 over the following 12 months. - In the event of a Change of Control after which Intevac stock does not exist (such as purchase of the Company for cash), all of Mr. Fairbairn's unvested options outstanding at that time will immediately vest.
-If

-Intevac had undergone such a Change of Control as of December 31, 2009, stock options to purchase 187,500 shares would have become immediately vested.
-However, 56,250 shares subject to options were "under water" at December 31, 2009 and would not have provided any benefit to Mr. Fairbairn.
+- In the event of the involuntary termination from his position as President and Chief Executive Officer for any reason not involving good cause, conditioned upon execution of a waiver and release of claim, the Company will continue to pay his base salary for twelve (12) months following such termination.
+If Intevac had terminated Mr. Fairbairn's employment without cause on December 31, 2007, the last business day of our fiscal 2007, Mr. Fairbairn would have received his base salary of \$450,008 over the following 12 months. - In the event of a Change of Control after which Intevac stock does not exist (such as purchase of the Company for cash), all of Mr. Fairbairn's unvested options outstanding at that time will immediately vest.
+If Intevac had undergone such a Change of Control as of December 31, 2007, stock options to purchase 181,250 shares would have become immediately vested.
+However, 131,250 options shares would be "under water" and not provide any benefit to Mr. Fairbairn.
+Based on the difference between the weighted average price of the remaining options and \$14.54, the closing price of Intevac common stock on December 31, 2007, the net value of the other options would have been \$350,500. - In the event of a Change of Control in which Intevac stock survives, Mr. Fairbairn may elect either to retain his unvested options or to accelerate vesting as set forth above.

-- In the event of a Change of Control in which Intevac stock survives, Mr. Fairbairn may elect either to retain his unvested options or to accelerate vesting as set forth above. - In the event of a Change of Control in which stock in the acquiring company is exchanged for Intevac stock and the acquiring company offers to substitute options in non-Intevac stock with an economic value equal to all of Mr. Fairbairn's unvested Intevac options, he may either elect to accept the new stock options or accelerate vesting as set forth above. - In the event of a Change of Control where the acquiring company decides to not retain Mr. Fairbairn in his current position as CEO and his employment is therefore terminated upon the Change of Control, the Company will pay Mr. Fairbairn an amount equal to twenty-four (24) months of his base salary in one lump sum as soon as possible after Mr. Fairbairn's separation from service but in no event later than March 15 of the year following the year in which the separation from service occurred, which would have been \$936,042 as of December 31, 2009.
+- In the event of a Change of Control in which stock in the acquiring company is exchanged for Intevac stock and the acquiring company offers to substitute options in non-Intevac stock with an economic value equal to all of Mr. Fairbairn's unvested Intevac options, he may either elect to accept the new stock options or accelerate vesting as set forth above. - In the event of a Change of Control where the acquiring company decides to not retain Mr. Fairbairn in his current position, the Company will pay Mr. Fairbairn an amount equal to twelve (12) months of his base salary in one lump sum within thirty days after the consummation of the Change of Control transaction, which would have been \$450,008 as of December 31, 2007.
+In the event the acquiring company requests that Mr. Fairbairn continue as CEO or in an equivalent position, a contract will be established with the acquiring company requiring it to pay Mr. Fairbairn an amount equal to two times his annual salary after twelve (12) months of employment, which would be \$900,016 as of December 31, 2007.

-The Compensation Committee believes that the terms of this agreement with Mr. Fairbairn support the goals of attracting and retaining highly talented individuals by clarifying the terms of employment and reducing the risks to the executive in situations where the Company may undergo a merger or be acquired.
-In addition, the Compensation Committee believes that such an agreement aligns the interests of Mr. Fairbairn with the interests of stockholders if a qualified offer to acquire the Company is made, in that it is to the benefit of stockholders to have Mr. Fairbairn negotiating in the best interests of the Company without concerns regarding his personal financial interests.
+The Compensation Committee believes that the terms of this agreement with its CEO support the goals of attracting and retaining highly talented individuals by clarifying the terms of employment and reducing the risks to the executive in situations where the Company may undergo a merger or be acquired.
+In addition, the Compensation Committee believes that such an agreement aligns the interests of the CEO with the interests of stockholders if a qualified offer to acquire the Company is made, in that it is to the benefit of stockholders to have the CEO negotiating in the best interests of the Company without concerns regarding to his personal financial interests.

-1995 Stock Option/Stock Issuance Plan: Under the 1995 Stock Option/Stock Issuance Plan, unvested stock options would immediately accelerate and vest in full if the employment of the executive were to be terminated either involuntarily or through a forced resignation within twelve months after any acquisition of Intevac.
+1995 Stock Option/Stock Issuance Plan: Under the 1995 Stock Option/Stock Issuance Plan, unvested stock options would immediately accelerate in full if the employment of the executive were to be terminated either involuntarily or through a forced resignation within twelve months after any acquisition of Intevac.